learn-academy-2021-echo/week-2-assessment-SpiralCode28/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Class Inheritance:
+1. Class Inheritance: Class inheritance: Method of re-using functions from a parent class in a child class.

-2. React:
+2. React: React is a library of reusable and commonly used components.

-3. React state:
+3. React state: Object used by REACT to represent information about the components current situation.

-4. React lifecycle methods:
+4. React lifecycle methods: Each component in REACT has a lifecycle with 3 phases that can be monitored.
+3 phases are mounting, updating, and un-mounting.
+Ex.
+Methods render(), componentDidMount(), componentDidUpdate(), componentWillUnmount().

-5. DOM:
+5. DOM: DOM - Document Object Model is an interface for web documents.
+It represents the page so other programs can interact, change, and style the content.